 You just had a BAD ankle sprain.
 It’s black and blue.
 It hurts like hell.
 How do you know that its ONLY an ankle sprain, and not anything worse like a FRACTURE?!
-Well lucky for you, there’s a quick an easy test you can do NOW to screen if you need an x-ray after an ankle sprain.
+Well lucky for you, there’s a quick and easy test you can do NOW to screen if you need an x-ray after an ankle sprain.

-However, in more serious injuries, there can also be FRACTURES of the bones of the ankle and foot as well.
+However, in more serious injuries, there can also be fractures of the bones of the ankle and foot as well.
 Many times these injuries are a specific type of fracture called an avulsion fracture, in which the force on the ligament is so strong that it literally breaks off a portion of the bone with it (remember, ligaments attach bones to other bones).

-It’s important to screen for these types of injuries because early weightbearing is usually encouraged for minor ankle sprains; however, if there is a fracture, there needs to be a slight period of offloading or even immobilization – depending on the stability of the fracture.
+It’s important to screen for these types of injuries because early weight-bearing is usually encouraged for minor ankle sprains; however, if there is a fracture, there needs to be a slight period of offloading or even immobilization – depending on the stability of the fracture.
 Furthermore, more serious fractures like Jones fractures (fracture of the base of the 5th metatarsal) need a longer period of immobilization or even surgery.
 This area receives less blood flow than other areas in the foot, and thus requires more rest/healing time and a more conservative rehab program from the beginning.

-Ankle X-ray Screening Questions
+A Summary Of The Ankle X-ray Screening Questions

-- Can you take 4 steps (its okay if need to limp)?
+- Can you take 4 steps (it’s okay if need to limp)?
 NO? –> GET AN XRAY

 - Do you have tenderness/pain around the base of the 5th metatarsal (bump on the lateral/outside portion of your foot; halfway between your heel and your little toe)?
 YES? –> GET AN XRAY